Grilled Sockeye Salmon with Pineapple Salsa

 Cooking grilled salmon with skin doesn’t have to be scary.
 But I admit, I was intimidated the first time I tried it, and I even went to culinary school!
 It just SEEMS like it’s going to stick to the grill, right?

 Don’t worry, I’m here to walk you through how to cook salmon on the grill successfully every time.
-There are two keys to this grilled sockeye salmon recipe: a clean grill and oil.
+Just like with my grilled chicken pizza, there are two keys to this grilled sockeye salmon recipe: a clean grill and oil.

 Let’s start with the clean grill.
 If you don’t have a wire grill brush, run to the hardware store right now and get one.
 The salmon will wait until you get back.